diku-dk/futhark/docs/package-management.rst

 Incrementing the Major Version Number
 -------------------------------------

-While backwards-incompatible modifications to a package are ultimately unavoidable, it is wise to avoid them as much as possible, as they significantly inconvenience users.
-Futher, ``futhark-pkg`` also tries to ensure that the package developer feels this inconvenience as well, to discourage breaking compatibility.
+While backwards-incompatible modifications to a package are sometimes unavoidable, it is wise to avoid them as much as possible, as they significantly inconvenience users.
+To discourage breaking compatibility, ``futhark-pkg`` tries to ensure that the package developer feels this inconvenience as well.
 In many cases, an incompatible change can be avoided simply by adding new files to the package rather than incompatibly changing the existing ones.

 If you really must increment the major version, then you will need to change the package path in ``futhark.pkg`` to contain the new major